willcommit/setup_angular_web_app_project/setup_angular_web_app_project.md

 When discussing which cloud provider to use, touch on following:

 - Should we implement full CD via Docker images?
-- Security and Threats (DDoS protection)
+- Security and Threats (securing APIs, DDoS protection, secure caching)
 - Scalability
 - Availability
 - Price